SaraYasser28/Tailor-e-Commerce-Website/README.md

 Tailor is a front-end e-commerce web application that allows users to browse products, manage shopping carts and wishlists, and create personal accounts.
 The application integrates with an external products API and uses LocalStorage to persist user and application data across sessions.

+This project was developed as part of Webmaster training in a collaborative team environment, where team members worked together to design, implement, and test the application's core functionality.

 ## Features

 ### Authentication